Providing warmth for our neighbors.

 Through a cooperative effort between sponsoring energy companies, United Way of Rhode Island, the business community, and the people of Rhode Island, the Good Neighbor Energy Fund has assisted more than 46,000 families since its inception in 1986.

 The Fund was founded by local energy companies who recognized the generosity of their customers with various giving programs.
 The Good Neighbor Energy Fund's 2018-19 sponsors include:

 Need Energy Assistance?

 Rhode Islanders who need assistance from the Fund -- including as a result of the COVID-19 crisis -- should visit their local Community Action Program (CAP) agency.
 CAP agencies use the guidelines found below to determine qualification.
-If you are unsure of the CAP agency nearest you, please call the United Way of Rhode Island 2-1-1 call center by dialing 2-1-1, or visit us online.
+If you are unsure of the CAP agency nearest you, please contact United Way 2-1-1 in Rhode Island.
+Simply dial 2-1-1 or visit us online.

 - Client must provide copies of their photo ID, proof of income, proof of household members, and current heat-related utility bill.

 - Clients cannot receive GNEF assistance for more than one of the following energy sources: electricity, natural gas, oil, propane, wood, or wood by-products.

 - Any household that did not receive assistance last campaign year is eligible to receive assistance this campaign year, as long as they meet all financial eligibility guidelines.

 - Households that received GNEF assistance last campaign year must demonstrate an extenuating financial hardship to receive assistance this campaign year.

 - GNEF makes payments directly to the utility company.